rustyrichards/ShadowPromises/README.md

 ## Functional
 Functions are first class objects.
 Functions can be passed into function calls.
 Functions can return fucntions.

+Functions will tail call when possible.

 In general Curying is avoided, but making closures is supported.
-This is often necessary to fit existing interfaces.
+Closures are often necessary to fit existing interfaces.

 ## Block structured
 Key words start and end blocks.
 This prevents any scoping amgiguity.